vuongducphuong/documentation/content/applications/inventory_and_mrp/manufacturing/management/work_center_time_off.rst

    :alt: The equipment tab on a work center form.

 For the work center that will be made unavailable, select the second work center on the :guilabel:`Alternative Workcenters` drop-down menu.
-Now, Odoo knows to send work orders to the second work center when the first is unavailable for any reason.
+Now, Leansoft knows to send work orders to the second work center when the first is unavailable for any reason.

 .. image:: work_center_time_off/alternative-work-center-selection.png